-Knight’s Templar Church of England Methodist Community School had its Statutory Inspection of Anglican and Methodist Schools (SIAMS) in November 2017.
+Knight’s Templar Community Church School had its Statutory Inspection of Anglican and Methodist Schools (SIAMS) in November 2017.

 The school is inspected in four key areas; how the school, through its distinctive Christian character meets the needs of its learners, the impact of Collective Worship, the effectiveness of Religious Education and the effectiveness of leadership and management.
 The school was judged to be good in all areas.